 With an emphasis on healthy outlines, slow training

-, the Humminghorse approach to dressage
+and minimal equipment, the Humminghorse approach to dressage

 but doesn’t compromise a horse’s well-being to get there.